undp/Regi-TRUST/Phase2/trust-list-examples/README.md

 Regi-TRUST Trust Lists are XML documents whose structure and properties are inspired by ETSI TS 119 612 compliant Trust Lists.
 Regi-TRUST and TRAIN's TFM represent an evolution of trust frameworks and trust lists to support cryptographically agnostic, federated registry environments and registry tailored service definitions.

-## NOTE: The examples provided are for examination and test use only.
-They DO NOT REPRESENT ACTUAL service provider or service definitions.
+## NOTE: The examples provided DO NOT REPRESENT ACTUAL service provider or service definitions.